2021 St. Louis Cardinals season

-The 2021 St. Louis Cardinals season was the 140th for the St. Louis Cardinals of the Major League Baseball (MLB), a franchise in St. Louis, Missouri.
-It also was the 130th season for the Cardinals in the National League (NL), and their 16th at Busch Stadium III.
-They advanced to the playoffs but lost to the Los Angeles Dodgers in the 2021 National League Wild Card Game.
+The 2021 St. Louis Cardinals season was the 140th for the St. Louis Cardinals of the Major League Baseball, a franchise in St. Louis, Missouri.
+It also was the 130th season for the Cardinals in the National League, and their 16th at Busch Stadium III.
+They advanced to the playoffs but lost to the Los Angeles Dodgers in the NLWC Game.
 The season included a 17-game winning streak in September, which was the longest in franchise history.